modip-org/spec/format_implementing.md

 ### Disallowed Tags

+**TODO: Blacklists are a bad idea.
+Needs to be changed to whitelist.**
 You should never attempt to render any of the following tags: `script`, `style`, `link`, `title`, `button`, `form`, `input`, `meta`, `option`, `textarea`, and `select`.

 ### iframes